robrighter/node-xml/README.md

 API
 ---

-At this point node-xml only supports sax style parsing.
+Node-xml supports sax style parsing.
 To use the parser you can register for 3 types of events:

     (1) Document Events ( via setDocumentHandler() ):
     characters : function(data, start, length)